EA-Morales/to-do-react/README.md

 > Re-Factor useTasks, split in agnostic hooks

-> use an state hook to maintene the to-do list if network is not working or if the user is offline

 > useContext (?)....
 I don't know if it's necessary

 ## image of the project